locainin/TweetCleaner/README.md

     3.)
 Now, open the Developer Console in your web browser:
        - Chrome: Right-click on the page, select 'Inspect', then go to the 'Console' tab.
        - Firefox: Right-click on the page, select 'Inspect Element', then go to the 'Console' tab.
     4.)
-Copy the entire script.
+Copy the entire script from the TweetCleaner.js file.
     5.)
 Paste the script into the console (the area where you see a blinking cursor) and hit 'Enter'.
     6.)
 The script will now automatically scroll through your tweets, check for any specified phrases or words, and delete any tweets that contain them.